Literary Agent

 “In this timely work‚ Maya Schenwar and Victoria Law offer us exciting new perspectives that reveal abolition to be the most reasonable path toward a just future.”—Angela Y. Davis, author of Are Prisons Obsolete?

-Victoria Law is also the author of Prisons Make Us Safer, and 20 Other Myths About Mass Incarceration.
+Victoria Law is also the author of Prisons Make Us Safer, and 20 Other Myths About Mass Incarceration (Beacon) and Corridors of Contagion: How the Pandemic Exposed the Cruelties of American Incarceration (Haymarket).

 Young Adult